tanmaster/html-banner-component/README.md

       });
 ```

-### Plain JS

-For vanilla js, it is enough to include the above script file into your html page and you should be able to use the
-custom html tag.

 ### Other frameworks

 Please see your framework's specific instructions on how to use custom html components.

+### Plain JS

+In case you are developing in the old fashioned way using html, css & js, it is enough to include the [PrivacyBanner.js](PrivacyBanner.js) into your html page and you should be able to use the custom html tag.